 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Rowlett transfer station to maximize recovery — contractors on rolling jobs often manage this by setting up commercial recurring hauling agreements.
-Review the EPA construction debris recycling guidance to learn how to keep your container clear of prohibited items.
+These materials are sorted at the Rowlett transfer station to maximize recovery — and contractors on active jobs often manage their waste using commercial recurring hauling agreements.
+For specific material-stream best practices, we suggest following current EPA construction debris recycling guidance.
+Call (214) 972-3812.

 • Framing lumber and offcuts